 Also, it is interesting to be as close as possible to other sites to facilitate communication.
-Managers and owners must visit and communicate with other sites on a regular basis to understand what is happening across the network.
+Managers and owners must visit and communicate with other sites regularly to understand what is happening across the network.
 These visits are not only beneficial for them but especially for all employees since the presence of the managers is encouraging and motivating for employees.

-In addition to regular visits throughout the network, it is essential that a communication system is set up in the network.
-A system that contains news, achievements and changes will remind all employees that all sites are interdependent but must all push in the same direction.
+In addition to regular visits throughout the network, a communication system must be set up in the network.
+A system that contains news, achievements, and changes will remind all employees that all sites are interdependent but must all push in the same direction.
 It can also be beneficial to interact with employees with questions, surveys, and suggestion requests so that they feel involved in the business.

 Standard Operating Procedures

 To get an accurate picture of the performance of all stores, managers and headquarters must be able to access all store data at the same time.
-The use of a cloud software and database is essential for viewing data anytime and anywhere with an internet connection.
+The use of cloud-based software and databases is essential for viewing data anytime and anywhere with an internet connection.
 Many benefits are quickly noticeable when switching to a cloud.
 Here are a few:

 Security at One Point

 Define and manage the permissions and roles of each user on different sites from the Head Office.